trealla-prolog/trealla-OLDv1/README.md

 	Integers are 64-bit (optionally 128-bit)
 	Reals are double
 	Rationals are a native type
-	Atoms are UTF-8 of unlimited length
-	Arity limit 255
+	Atoms (synonymous with strings) are UTF-8 of unlimited length Arity limit 255
 	Full-term indexing
 	Peristence to per-module database